You're the Doctor

 You're the Doctor is a 1938 British comedy film directed by Roy Lockwood and starring Barry K. Barnes, Googie Withers and Norma Varden.
-The screenplay concerns a young woman who pretends to be ill to avoid going on a cruise with her parents, which leads to a series of confusions.
+It was written by Guy Beauchamp, H. F. Maltby and Beaufoy Milton, and concerns a young woman who pretends to be ill to avoid going on a cruise with her parents, which leads to a series of confusions.
 It was made at Isleworth Studios.